Learning how to sell on Instagram offers businesses of all sizes incredible opportunities to reach their target audiences and drive sales.

 While working with an influencer, it’s important to make the paid partnership feel as natural as possible.
 Sitting an influencer in a chair to talk about how great your product is will likely come off as an advertisement and will quickly lose your viewer’s attention.

-For example, lifestyle blogger Jacey Durprie’s latest partnership with Biossance aligns perfectly with her brand, as she frequently shows off her morning routine and favorite products.
-She keeps it conversational, asking her followers their favorite “beauty hacks” and shares one of her
+For example, lifestyle blogger Jacey Durprie’s partnership with Biossance aligns perfectly with her brand, as she frequently shows off her morning routine, productivity, and favorite products.
+She keeps it conversational, asking her followers their favorite “beauty hacks” and shares one of her.

 The partnership feels very natural without looking like a typical advertisement.